Vector-valued Fourier hyperfunctions and boundary values: Duality method

 \section{Duality method}

 In this section we present the main results of \cite[Chapter 6]{ich}.
-We construct $E$-valued Fourier hyperfunctions in one variable as the sheaf generated by equivalence classes of compactly supported $E$-valued $\mathcal{P}_{\ast}$-functionals and show that they form a flabby sheaf under the condition that $E$ is strictly admissible.
-This construction relies on the Silva-K\"othe-Grothendieck duality \prettyref{thm:duality} and the method, which goes back to Martineau \cite{martineau1961}, is sometimes called \emph{duality method} (see \cite{D/L} and \cite{Ito1998}).
+We construct $E$-valued Fourier hyperfunctions in one variable as the sheaf generated by equivalence classes of compactly supported $E$-valued $\mathcal{P}_{\ast}$-functionals and show that they form a flabby sheaf under the condition that $E$ is strictly admissible and sequentially complete.
+This construction relies on the Silva--K\"othe--Grothendieck duality \prettyref{thm:duality} and the method, which goes back to Martineau \cite{martineau1961}, is sometimes called \emph{duality method} (see \cite{D/L} and \cite{Ito1998}).
 Furthermore, a description of $E$-valued Fourier hyperfunctions as boundary values of slowly increasing holomorphic functions is provided and finally the necessity of the conditions that are used for the construction of vector-valued Fourier hyperfunctions will be examined.

 \begin{defn}[{Fourier hyperfunctions}] For an non-empty open set $\Omega\subset\overline{\R}$ and $\C$-lcHs $E$ we define the space of $E$-valued \emph{Fourier hyperfunctions} on $\Omega$ by